Christmas in Birmingham :: Holiday Traditions and Must Dos!

 Trans-Siberian Orchestra

 I can’t picture Christmas in Birmingham without hearing the Trans-Siberian Orchestra’s life-giving show play in my mind.
 Their concert is one of the most popular events of the year, and if you’ve ever been to one you know why.
 Through a unique combination of rock and orchestra, the extremely talented artists that make up the TSO always manage to put on an incredibly powerful show that leaves a fierce emotional impact on fans.
 This year they are back with their tour titled “The Ghosts of Christmas Eve: The Best of TSO and More.”
-They will be performing at the BJCC Legacy Arena on December 15th at 7:00 p.m.
+They will be performing at the BJCC Legacy Arena on December 20th at 3:00 and 7:30 p.m.

 While this would be a great event to experience as a family, parents should note that the show’s powerful energy makes for a very loud concert and the eccentric light shows can be a bit overstimulating for some.